uhpenry/icons/README.md

 ---

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-If you’d like to add more icons or improve existing ones:
+We welcome contributions!
+All icons are sourced from this platform, so if you want to **add or remove icons**, please do so through our platform.

+For contributing directly to this repository, see the [Contributing Guide](CONTRIBUTING.md).

+Steps:

 1. Fork the repository.
 2. Make your changes.